+where the max is over all cells $\rho \in K$ of any dimension, or adjacent edge-vertex pairs $(\tau, \sigma)$. \end{definition}

 Again, note the slight modification from the definition given in \cite{chambers2023bounding} where two additional terms, $\Lpl^{S_\rho, S_\rho^n}$ and $\Lpr^{S_\rho, S_\rho^n}$, are included in this new loss function.
-Because the extended basis unnatural transformation provides the maps $\phi_{S_\sigma^n}:F(S_\sigma^n) \to G(S_\sigma^{2n})$ as inputs rather than being determined from the maps $\phi_{S_\sigma}$, these terms are used to ensure that the resulting $\phi$ will be a true natural transformation.
-Since we are taking a maximum over more inputs, it is an immediate corollary of Thm.~3.16 in \cite{chambers2023bounding} that this function gives a bound on the true interleaving distance between $F$ and $G$.
+Because the extended basis unnatural transformation provides the maps $\phi_{S_\sigma^n}\colon F(S_\sigma^n) \to G(S_\sigma^{2n})$ as inputs rather than being determined from the maps $\phi_{S_\sigma}$, we are taking a maximum over more inputs so it is an immediate corollary that this function gives a bound on the true interleaving distance.